DaniruKun/danirukun-dev/src/content/blog/2021-10-11-decoding-nested-json-the-right-way-in-elixir.md

 - [Jason](https://github.com/michalmuskala/jason), the fast JSON coder / decoder library

 While `Jason` still takes higher spots in [benchmarks](https://gist.github.com/michalmuskala/4d64a5a7696ca84ac7c169a0206640d5), it lacks certain features, that I will demonstrate below.

+> **UPDATE 2023**: It seems you can now decode to atom keys and re-use them with Jason now too, then just use `struct/2` to cast to a struct.
+See the [official Jason docs](https://hexdocs.pm/jason/Jason.html#decode/2).

 ## The problem